KRLGroup/krlgroup.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the .
- Our aim is to explore and understand .
+The Knowledge, Reasoning and Learning Group at the University "Sapienza" of Rome is a dynamic research group of faculty, PhD and master students inside the <a href="http://labrococo.dis.uniroma1.it/">Ro.Co.Co.
+Lab</a>.
+It is led by prof. <a href="http://robertocapobianco.com/">Roberto Capobianco</a> and current emphases of research includes robot learning, knowledge acquisition and learning, reinforcement learning and explainable artificial intelligence.
+KRL members are involved also on works in collaboration with other research areas like chemistry, exoplanet exploration and industrial robot application.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >